sidney-hrlin/control/README.md

-# A repository of personal coding practice
+# A repository for personal coding practice